-It’s important to note from the get-go that we’re playing fast and loose with the term “brunch” here.
-The trained individual will spot a few intruders on our list.
-Pizza isn’t usually reserved for brunch we know – unless it’s the remnants of last night’s takeaway – but you’re just going to have to go with it.
+It’s important to note from the get-go that we’re playing fast and loose with the term ‘brunch’ here.
+The trained individual will spot a few intruders on our bottomless brunch in Manchester list.
+Pizza isn’t usually reserved for brunch – unless it’s the remnants of last night’s takeaway – but let’s just go with it.

-Besides, the most important part, the “bottomless” part, is what we’re all here for, right?
+Besides, the most important part, the ‘bottomless’ part, is what we’re all here for, right?

 Search for more restaurants serving bottomless brunch on Confidential Guides.